Vorpalbunnie/testingWebsite/README.md

 ***Q3.2 If you used pair programming, skip this question.
 If you didn't, explain how you divided up the work and how each person contributed:***

 1. Did it solo from basically scratch.
+Redid all the columns

 ***Q4.
 Assignment Checklist.
 Below is a Markdown style Task List.
 The Tasks correspond to many of the major features of the assignment.
 Filling in the checklist will help ensure that you have completed many of the major elements of the assignment (although it does not cover every point possible)***